When you are at risk of becoming homeless

 If there are municipalities in which you think you could live, contact them directly.
-A person who would be placed at the end of the queue in a large city may be able to get a municipal rental home very quickly in a small locality.
+A person who would have to wait for a long time for an apartment to become available in a larger town or a city may be able to get a rental residence very quickly in a small locality.

 If you are a citizen of another country than Finland and don`t have residence permit and you are at risk of becoming homeless in Finland, contact first the diplomatic mission of your home country.
 In urgent cases you can contact social welfare emergency services.
 In emergencies you may have the right to stay the night in a night shelter or in emergency accommodation for homeless people.